-The LAR of the supply farms (characterized as farming activity) still requires proper regulations on the part of the official entities and instruments that enable their application in different Brazilian states.
-The exception is the state of Pará, which has created new regulations and an integrated system enables producers to regularize their situation in relation to rural environmental permits of the property, and where the presentation of the LAR in the case of properties of 3,000 hectares or more is mandatory for all registers of JBS suppliers.
-In the case of the Rural Environmental Register - CAR, under the new Forestry Code (Law 12.651, of May 25, 2012), all producers must enroll on it by December 2017.
+The LAR of the supply farms (characterized as farming activity) also requires proper regulations on the part of the official entities and instruments that enable their application in different Brazilian states.
+With the exception of the State of Pará, which has created new regulations e and an integrated system enables producers to regularize their situation in relation to rural environmental permits of the property, and where the presentation of the LAR in the case of properties of 3,000 hectares or more is mandatory for all registers of JBS suppliers.
+In the case of the Rural Environmental Register - CAR, under the new Brazilian Forest Code (Law No. 12.651, of May 25, 2012), all producers must enroll on it by December 2018.